togo

 West Africa is a meeting point of different religions.
 Islam, Tribal religions, and Christianity all exist in the region, and often not peacefully.
 People living in pluralistic and tribal cultures are in tune with spiritual realities that we often miss in the "enlightened" West.
 The power of Jesus' death and resurrection is best applied when people see its capacity to address the struggles of their everyday lives, often associated with spirits.

-Learn more about the role of culture in contextualizing the gospel by reading The Global Gospel, written by Mission ONE Vice President, Werner Mischke.
+Learn more about the role of culture in contextualizing the gospel by reading The Global Gospel, written by the former Mission ONE Vice President, Werner Mischke.